DriftLite: Lightweight Drift Control for Inference-Time Scaling of Diffusion Models: Conclusion

 \section{Conclusion}

 We introduce DriftLite, a lightweight, training-free framework that resolves a critical trade-off in the inference-time scaling of pre-trained diffusion models.
-By identifying and exploiting a fundamental degree of freedom in the Fokker-Planck equation, DriftLite actively controls the sampling drift with minimal computational overhead, thereby mitigating the weight degeneracy that plagues previous particle-based methods.
-Our practical instantiations, VCG and ECG, impose minimal overhead while dramatically improving the stability and accuracy of inference-time scaling.
+By identifying and exploiting a fundamental degree of freedom in the Fokker-Planck equation, DriftLite actively controls the sampling drift, thereby mitigating the weight degeneracy that plagues previous particle-based methods.
+Our practical instantiations, VCG and ECG, impose modest and scalable overhead while dramatically improving the stability and accuracy of inference-time scaling.
 Experiments further confirm their effectiveness and strong scaling with the number of particles, and we observe that the VCG variant is generally more robust, while the ECG holds promise in several specific scenarios.
 Across particle and protein systems, our approach consistently produces higher-quality samples and handles complex distributions more robustly compared to existing inference-time scaling baselines.

 While DriftLite proves effective, its reliance on a fixed set of linear basis functions presents a potential limitation.
 Future work could explore more expressive yet still efficient representations for the control drift, such as compact neural networks or adaptive basis sets, including those involving the posterior mean~\citep{chung2022diffusion}.
+Our current instantiations also assume twice-differentiability of the reward $r$ and extending DriftLite to less smooth rewards is an open direction.
+We anticipate that future work will extend DriftLite to more complex physical systems, including LJ-55, ALDP, by pairing our inference-time scaling framework with continued advances in generative modeling.
 Furthermore, we have focused on annealing and reward-tilting tasks with non-heuristic targets and accuracy demands, but the DriftLite framework is broadly applicable beyond these tasks.
 Extending it to other generative problems, such as product-of-experts models or conditional generation, is a promising direction for future research.
 It is also interesting to study the inference-time scaling problem in the discrete settings under both the uniform~\citep{campbell2022continuous,ren2024discrete,ren2025fast} and the absorbing~\citep{lou2023discrete,shi2024simplified} frameworks.